josherrickson/stata2/stata_markdown/09-solutions.md

 <</dd_do>>
 ~~~~

-Nothing to concern here.
-Sex and sex/age interaction are close, but we expect interactions to be correlated to main effects.
-You can center age if you are concerned.
+Nothing of concern here.
+The only moderately high VIF's are on sex and it's interaction, which does not concern us (of course a main effect and
+interaction are collinear.).

 ^#^^#^ Exercise 5